-Medical device manufacturers are prioritising cost reduction, technology and expansion.
+Medical device manufacturers are prioritizing cost reduction, technology, and expansion.

-‘Not long ago, the medical device industry was one of the fastest-growing sectors in healthcare’, says DeMar.
-‘Much of the technology making contemporary medical devices possible was relatively new.
-While the market has stabilised some, firms expect the sector to still grow significantly as at-home and personalised medical care gain prominence."
+"Not long ago, the medical device industry was one of the fastest-growing sectors in healthcare," says DeMar.
+"Much of the technology making contemporary medical devices possible was relatively new.
+While the market has stabilized some, firms expect the sector to still grow significantly as at-home and personalized medical care gain prominence."

 Vital Signs reveals the short-term focus: